release-0-2-0/vulnado/README.md

-# Vulnado - Intentionally Vulnerable Java Application
+# Vulnado - Intention1ally Vulnerable Java Application
 121q1
 This application and exercises 1will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.
 2